 4. Check for the Activision Online Services

 You can also check for Activision Online Services by visiting this link and selecting Refresh to get the status report.
-Most of the time you’ll get the online status for all platforms which should be.
-But sometimes if there is an issue with the online services or server then make sure to wait for a couple of hours and then try again.
+Most of the time, you’ll get the online status for all platforms, which should be.
+But sometimes, if there is an issue with the online services or server, then wait for a couple of hours and then try again.

 5. Check for the Internet Connection

-You should also check for the internet connection at your end no matter whether you’re using a wired (ethernet) connection or a wireless (Wi-Fi) network.
-The chances are high that somehow your internet connection is having some issues with stability or speed.
+You should also check for the internet connection at your end, whether you’re using a wired (ethernet) or wireless (Wi-Fi) network.
+The chances are high that your internet connection is having some issues with stability or speed.
 A slow speed and unstable network can cause connectivity errors to the game servers in most cases.
-Another thing you can do is simply contact your service provider for the same and ask them to help you out.
+Another thing you can do is contact your service provider for the same and ask them to help you out.

-Either you can check for the data speed test online while connected to the same network or you can try playing any other multiplayer online game to check for the issue.
-If in case, you’re using a wired network then try switching to the wireless network or vice versa to cross-check the issue further.
-If multiple devices are connected to the same network then disconnect unnecessary devices temporarily from the network to get better data speed.
+Either you can check for the data speed test online while connected to the same network, or you can try playing any other multiplayer online game to check for the issue.
+If, in case, you’re using a wired network, try switching to the wireless network or vice versa to cross-check the issue further.
+If multiple devices are connected to the same network, disconnect unnecessary devices temporarily from the network to get better data speed.